-I would say spring or autumn.
+It would be either spring or autumn.
 The city in the winter can seem a bit grey and empty which is fine if you want to skip all the crowd.
 Summer, on the other hand can be insanely hot, with the temperatures hitting close to 40C.

 What’s good to know about Mostar?

 Officially city in Bosnia and Herzegovina, Mostar lies at the crossroad of two entities and religions – Muslim Bosnia and Catholics Herzegovina.
 Cause of that, the city itself represents the clash of the Western and Eastern Worlds.
-Today, the religious tension is still evident, especially in oversized religious buildings and symbols.
-The Ottoman influence can be seen in the World Heritage-listed Old Town where the 16th century Old Bridge spans the clear waters of Neretva.
+Today, the religious tension is still evident, especially in over-sized religious buildings and symbols.
+The Ottoman influence can be seen in the World Heritage-listed Old Town where the 16th century Old Bridge spans the clear waters of Neretva river.

 Top things to do in Mostar, Bosnia and Herzegovina

 Follow this guide and make the best of your trip even if you’re short on time.
 These are the top sights and things to do on your one day in Mostar.